amandabee/CUNY-Digital-Praxis-Seminar/syllabus.md

 ## Project Report
 A final project report (15-20 pages) must be submitted by each team at the end of the semester.

-##About the Faculty

-**Amanda Hickman** teaches data analysis and visualization at CUNY Graduate School of Jouranlism.
-She works at the intersection of journalism and civic engagement, and values reporting that makes it easier for individuals to participate in democratic processes.
-As program director at DocumentCloud, she helped reporters around the world analyze, annotate, and publish primary source documents.
-Amanda managed development of a series of games about public policy issues as Gotham Gazette‘s director of technology.
-She has spent more than a decade reporting on local and international events and working directly with community based organizations to understand, and draw their membership into, the political process.
-Amanda has taught at Columbia Graduate School of Journalism, NYU’s Gallatin School and CUNY Graduate School of Journalism.

-**Luke Waltzer** is the director of the Center for Teaching and Learning at Baruch College, and a member of the faculty of the Graduate Center's Interactive Technology and Pedagogy Certificate Program.
-At Baruch he directs two ed tech software projects -- [Blogs@Baruch](http://blogs.baruch.cuny.edu), a large WordPress/Buddypress network, and [Vocat](http://vocat.io), a homegrown video and media evaluation platform -- that enhance teaching and learning at the College.
-He also supports Baruch's development of online and hybrid courses, co-coordinates the Writing Across the Curriculum program, and manages Quantitative Reasoning and Multimedia Fellows.
-Trained as a historian, he has published essays on the place of pedagogy in the digital humanities and on the integration of open source digital tools into undergraduate history curricula.
-He hass taught courses in cultural, social, and digital history, as well as both core courses in the GC's ITP program.

 ## Grading
 * 75% -- team project grade
 * 25% -- individual grade, based on lab journals, faculty consultations and your contributions to the team project.

-## Project Guidelines
-The

 # Week by Week